We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Can I buy from other countries’ online pharmacies?

-It is possible for people in the U.S. to buy medication online from other countries.
+It is possible for people in the U.S. to buy medication from other countries online.
 But the FDA does not regulate these drugs and cannot guarantee that they are safe or effective.

-It is also important to note that many fraudulent websites use fake storefronts to suggest that their medications are coming from a country with good safety standards.
+Many fraudulent websites use fake “storefronts” to suggest that their medications are coming from a country with good safety standards.

 Will my insurance cover the cost of medication from an online pharmacy?

 This depends on the online pharmacy.
 Many NABP-accredited online pharmacies accept insurance copayments.
 Some offer direct billing to insurance companies as an extra service.
 Others simply offer receipts for people to submit to their insurance provider for reimbursement.

 The pharmacy’s website should clearly state whether it accepts insurance and provide detailed information.

 Can online pharmacies ship medication quickly, in case of emergencies?